pmjones/AutoRoute/README.md

 some way other than via the constructor.

-Typically, these kinds of parameters are passed at the moment the action is called, which means they must be part of the aciton method signature.
+Typically, these kinds of parameters are passed at the moment the action is called, which means they must be part of the action method signature.
 However, AutoRoute will see that parameter and incorrectly interpret it as a dynamic segment; for example: